Langston Blackstock

-Langston Blackstock (born March 23, 2000) is an American professional soccer player who plays as a forward for USL Championship club Charleston Battery.
+Langston Blackstock (born March 23, 2000) is an American professional soccer player who plays as a full-back for USL Championship club Charleston Battery.

 Career

 Youth

 Blackstock attended Marietta High School, where he graduated with honors in 2018.
 He helped lead the soccer team to the regional quarterfinals and a state championship game during his time at Marietta.
 He also played club soccer with local USSDA side Concorde Fire.

 College and amateur

 In 2018, Blackstock committed to playing college soccer at Coastal Carolina University.
 He played eight games for the Chanticleers during his lone season there.
 He transferred to Clayton State University in 2019, and played four seasons with the Lakers, scoring 32 goals in 65 games, also tallying 12 assists.
 In his senior season, Blackstock led the Peach Belt Conference in scoring with 15 goals, earning First Team All-Conference and All-Southeast Region honors.

 Whilst at college, Blackstock also played in the USL League Two with Southern Soccer Academy Kings, scoring three goals in 17 appearances across the 2021 and 2022 seasons.